 When to Repot Rabbit’s Foot Ferns

 Timing is everything, and this is the case when to repot rabbit’s foot ferns.
-As with most plants, the best time to disturb it in any way is when the plant is dormant.
-This goes for repotting, trimming or training.
+As with most plants, the best time to disturb it in any way is when the plant is

 It is a little harder to tell when indoor plants are dormant but, basically, it is when no new growth is being produced.
 Usually, this is in winter when it is cooler and light levels are lower.
 However, this is a very forgiving plant and repotting a rabbit’s foot fern at any time of the year is fine as long as it is not exposed to any extreme stresses such as temperature fluctuations.